 Uninformed commentators cite security as the biggest challenge for airports in coming decades.
-But peak industry bodies such as IATA and the ACI differ.
-They identify dramatic increases in passenger numbers as the airport industry’s single biggest challenge.
-IATA has flagged passenger traffic increases of up to 100% over current levels by 2035; that could mean an extra 3.7 billion passengers that will need accommodating by airports around the world.
+But peak industry bodies such as IATA and ACI differ.
+They identify dramatic increase in passenger numbers as the airport industry’s single biggest challenge.
+IATA has flagged passenger traffic increases of up to 100% over current levels by 2035; that could mean an extra 3.7 billion passengers who will need accommodating by airports around the world.

 In years to come, more and more people will chose air travel.
 Air traffic expansion and capacity crunch are the biggest challenges at many airports already today and IATA expects 7.2 billion passengers to travel in 2035, a near doubling of the 3.8 billion air travelers in 2016.
 Do you want a quick overview of global air traffic growth?
 A tips is to watch IATA´s video.
 Continue reading

 Alexander Herring, Managing Director Safegate Germany/France, recently had an audience with H.E.
 Minister of Transport of Cameroon, M. Edgard Alain MEBE NGO’O to discuss airport expansion plans for airports in Cameroon, Africa.
 The country aims to strengthen its role as transport hub for Central Africa by enhancing efficiency and safety at the country’s international airports.
 Continue reading

 The tower is the brain of any airport.
 It’s at the centre of the action, with air traffic controllers keeping an eye on each and every aircraft movement across the airfield and local aerodrome.
 In the lead up to World ATM Congress in Madrid, the biggest exhibition in Europe for ATC, Safegate Group CEO, Per-Olof Hammarlund, describes Safegate’s long-held dream to be a part of the tower operations.